rtCamp/Frappe-Manager/docs/commands/stop.md

 **Options**:

-* `--drain/--no-drain`: Wait for in-flight RQ jobs before stopping the workers, and abort the stop if they outlast \[workers].drain_timeout; --no-drain interrupts them instead.
+* `--drain/--no-drain`: Wait for in-flight RQ jobs before stopping the workers, and abort the stop if they outlast \[workers].drain_timeout; --no-drain interrupts them instead.  [default: true]

 ## Examples